2025-11-12 12:04:35 -0500

 To the University of New Mexico Board of Regents and President Garnett Stokes:

-We, the undersigned students, faculty, alumni, staff, and community members, urgently call on you to acknowledge the climate emergency and take immediate action to confront its impacts on our university, our state, and our future.
+We, the undersigned students, faculty, alumni, staff, and community members, urgently call on you to take clear, immediate, and effective action to address the rapidly worsening climate crisis to confront its impacts on our university, our state, and our future.

 The evidence is undeniable.
 New Mexico is already living through the consequences of climate chaos—historic drought, deadly wildfires, extreme heat, and vanishing water supplies.
 These impacts aren’t distant projections–they are disrupting lives, threatening public health, and deepening inequalities across our communities.

-As the flagship public university in New Mexico, UNM has a profound responsibility—not only to educate but to lead.
-Your actions now will define whether our institution is a beacon of justice and sustainability or a bystander in the face of crisis.
+However, we believe as the flagship public university in New Mexico, UNM has a profound responsibility—not only to educate but to lead.
+The actions you take will define whether our institution is a beacon of justice and sustainability or a bystander in the face of crisis.

 With hope and urgency,